batteries-included/batteries-included/static/src/content/technical_design/our_tools.md

 ## Nix Tests

-Nix has a check command that will preform all the checks that don't need a database.
+Nix has a check command that will perform all the checks that don't need a database.

 Example: